-Researcher finds method behind magicMay 10th, 2012 in Psychology & Psychiatry
+Researcher finds method behind magicMay 10, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- A magician will have the upper hand because he knows how his trick works.
 But, according to Jay Olson, the magician might not know why.

 A recent study co-authored by Olson, a Simon Fraser University psychology teaching assistant, investigates the mindset behind card magic.
 It says that while the participant may think they have a free choice of any card, there are a number of patterns suggesting otherwise.

 For example, the study found that when asked to name a playing card, most people chose only one of four: the ace, queen or king of hearts, or the ace of spades.
 Unexpectedly, women chose the king of hearts more than men did, and men chose the queen of hearts more than women.
 The magicians trick is to exploit these patterns.

 The next step, according to Olson, is to apply the findings to a broader field than just magic; to see how the mind works.
 Understanding how magicians are able to influence people could lead to a better understanding of memory, decision-making and awareness.